usnistgov/PrivacyFrmwkResources/resources/NIST 800-53 rev5 - HIPAA Security Rule/800-53-rev-5-HIPAA-Security-Rule-form.md

 **Related Documentation:** N/A

+**Guideline/Tool Name:** NIST 800-53 rev 5 CSF to HIPAA Security Rule

+**Associated Core Classification:** This resource is for the Cybersecurity Framework.

-**Guideline/Tool Name:** This crosswalk maps the HIPAA Security Rule to the Cybersecurity Framework and the attendant rev 5 controls.
+**Contributor Notes:** This crosswalk maps the HIPAA Security Rule to the Cybersecurity Framework and the attendant rev 5 controls.
 This is useful for programs where privacy and cybersecurity are tightly integrated.
 It will help your IT team map security controls to the HIPAA Security Rule.

-**Associated Core Classification:** This resource is for the Cybersecurity Framework.

-**Contributor Notes:** I created this crosswalk for a project and decided to share it.
+I created this crosswalk for a project and decided to share it.
 I hope you find it useful.